Glendale, California: Armenians

+History

-Armenian families have lived in the city since the 1920s, but the surge in immigration escalated in the 1970s.
+Armenian families have lived in the city since the 1920s, but the surge in immigration accelerated in the 1970s.
 Armenian Americans are well integrated into the city, with many businesses, several Armenian schools, and ethnic/cultural organizations serving this ethnic group.

-Most of the Armenians in Glendale arrived in the past two decades.
-The city of Glendale is home to one of the largest Armenian communities outside of Armenia.
+Beginning in the late 1970s, as a result of the Lebanese Civil War and the Iranian Revolution, a dramatic influx of Lebanese Armenians and Iranian Armenians began to arrive in Glendale.

 Beginning in the late 1980s, with assistance from family and friends already there, Armenians from the former Soviet Union began arriving.
 In the Glendale Unified School District, by 1988, along with students from the Middle East, they had become the largest ethnic group in the public schools, now having a larger number than Latinos.

-A new headquarters of the Armenian National Committee of America-Western Region opened in 1994.
-By 1996, longtime Anglo residents, largely fueled by anti-Armenian sentiment, decried the increased density in South Glendale.
 By 1999, about 25% of the population spoke Armenian and there were many Armenian businesses.

-According to the United States 2000 Census, Glendale is home to 65,343 Armenian Americans (making up 34.1% of the total population), increasing from 1990 when there were 31,402 ArmenianAmericans in the city.
+According to the United States 2000 Census, Glendale is home to 65,343 Armenian Americans (making up 34.1% of the total population), increasing from 1990 when there were 31,402 Armenian Americans in the city.
 As of 2005, one-third of Los Angeles' estimated 153,000 Armenians (or 51,000, around a quarter of Glendale's 205,000 residents) lived in Glendale.
 At that time, Armenians held a majority on the Glendale city council, and it had done so since that year.
-By 2005 the Armenian population was 40% of the total population.
+By 2005, the Armenian population was 40% of the total population.